The Cider and Perry Page

 The Branch Cider Pub of the Year 2020

-Congratulations to everyone involved with the pub for a second winn in a row - if you like cider or perry, this pub is a must visit!
+Congratulations to everyone involved with the pub for a third win in a row - if you like cider or perry, this pub is a must visit!

 Welcome to the cider page of the Portsmouth and South East Hampshire branch of the Campaign for Real Ale - and if that sounds like a contradiction, well it isn't!
 For most of its existence, CAMRA has promoted traditional cider, initially by including it at beer festivals and by producing the 'Good Cider Guide'.
 Then, in 1988 CAMRA set up the Apple and Pear Produce Liaison Executive (APPLE), the committee that takes care of cider business in the campaign.